Canada minister: CNOOC bid being reviewed for security

 Industry Minister Christian Paradis announced on Thursday that the government's "rigorous" review of the bid for Nexen was being extended by 30 days.

-The concerns about the potential for Chinese espionage came to the fore on Monday with a U.S. congressional report urging U.S. companies to have no dealing with two big Chinese telecommunications equipment makers, Huawei Technologies Co Ltd HWT.UL and ZTE Corp, (000063.SZ) (0763.HK).
+The concerns about the potential for Chinese espionage came to the fore on Monday with a U.S. congressional report urging U.S. companies to have no dealing with two big Chinese telecommunications equipment makers, Huawei Technologies Co Ltd and ZTE Corp, .
 The Chinese companies could enable Beijing to spy on communications and endanger vital systems, the report said.

 Toews, asked about Huawei's involvement in Canada, declined comment on any specific company in a security context but offered: "I can tell you that the issue that has been raised by the Americans has also been raised in Canada and among many of our allies, including Great Britain.